PaddleAll Summer Camp (Ages 12 - 35)

 Lets Go!

-The Ottawa River Canoe Club offers unique and inclusive options for youth and adults with developmental disabilities.
+The Ottawa River Canoe Club offers unique and inclusive options for youth and adults with developmental and/or intellectual disabilities.

 Developed by a team of Registered Recreation Therapists and supported by future Therapeutic Recreation graduates from Algonquin College, the camp is designed with a person-centered approach and strengths-based care in mind.
 With our specialized intake method, our team will provide guidance and ensure that all health considerations, unique characteristics, strengths, interests, and personal goals are shared and integrated into the camper’s recreation plan.